reply-fr/sustainable-personal-accounts/README.md

 ### Q. Can I get a presentation of this project and of the architecture?

 Yes.
-A presentation of Sustainable Personal Accounts is provided with this repository.
+An interactive presentation of Sustainable Personal Accounts is included with this repository.
 You may have to install the MARP toolbox if this not available at your workstation.

 ```